Modprobe

-modprobe is a Linux program that provides for loading a loadable kernel module into a Linux kernel, unloading a loaded module and many other related features.
-It provides an ability to make decisions about which modules to load, awareness of module dependencies, so that when requested to load a module, it adds other required modules first and resolution of recursive module dependencies.
+modprobe is a Linux program that provides for loading a loadable kernel module into a Linux kernel, unloading a loaded module, and many other related features.
+It provides the ability to make decisions about which modules to load, awareness of module dependencies, so that when requested to load a module, it adds other required modules first, and resolution of recursive module dependencies.

 It is commonly used indirectly.
 For example, udev relies upon modprobe to load drivers for automatically detected hardware.

 Modprobe was originally written by Rusty Russell and is distributed as part of the software package "kmod" (maintained by Lucas De Marchi and others).
 It was previously developed as: